libp2p/rust-libp2p/ROADMAP.md

 Below is a high level roadmap for the rust-libp2p project.
 Items are ordered by priority (high to low).

+This is a living document.
+Input is always welcome e.g. via GitHub issues or pull requests.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**